 Monthly Direct Mail for Real Estate: The 12-Month Agent Playbook

 Monthly direct mail for real estate only works when it runs like a system instead of a random blast.
-This guide gives you a simple twelve month calendar, budgets, and KPIs so you can send one smart piece every month and stay in front of your best list.
-For a deeper strategy view, study SOI Marketing: The Power of Direct Mail Campaigns then use this playbook as your execution checklist.
+Use this twelve month playbook to plan one smart mail piece every month, keep your sphere and farm hearing from you, and connect each card to a measurable next step.
+For a deeper strategy view, study SOI Marketing: The Power of Direct Mail Campaigns, then use this page as your execution map.

 Why Direct Mail Belongs In Your Core Marketing System

 Direct mail is a consistency tool.
-It puts your name, face, and message in the one channel every homeowner checks on a regular basis.
-When you send a helpful piece on the same rough week each month, you train your sphere and farm to treat you as the default resource for every housing question.
+It puts your name, face, and message in the one channel every homeowner checks.
+When you send a useful piece during the same general window each month, you train your sphere and farm to treat you as a steady real estate resource instead of another agent chasing attention.

-- Sphere mail keeps warm relationships alive through personal notes, gratitude, and useful tools that feel one to one.
+- Sphere mail keeps warm relationships alive through gratitude, useful reminders, and personal relevance.

-- Both streams should share the same brand, voice, and core message so your name feels hard to forget.
+- Both streams should share the same brand, colors, voice, and clear next step.

 SOI Versus Farm: Two Different Direct Mail Jobs